Step-by-step instructions, video tutorials, and answers to common questions for every Enhance Finance product.

 Want the quickest way forward?
 Just watch the video 👇

-From purchase to dashboard in under 2 minutes
+From purchase to dashboard in under 60 seconds

 After purchasing on Etsy, you'll receive a PDF with a link to your Google Sheet.
 Click the link — it will open a Make a Copy dialog.
 Save it to your Google Drive.
 This copy is yours forever.